davidsbatista/BREDS/README.md

 Next when run the following command to initiate the bootstrapping extraction process:

 ```
-python runner.py --sentences=sentences.txt --positive_seeds=seeds.txt`
+python runner.py --sentences=sentences.txt --positive_seeds=seeds.txt --similarity=0.6 --confidence=0.6
 ```

+The parameters `--similarity=0.6` and `--confidence=0.6` are used to control the semantic drift and the confidence of the extracted relationships.

-Depending on the size of your input text, the seeds, and the relationships to be extracted the time can varry.
+Depending on the size of your input text, the seeds, and the relationships to be extracted the time can vary.
 After the process is terminated  an output file `relationships.jsonl` is generated containing the extracted relationships.
 You can pretty print it's content to the terminal with:

 `jq '.' < relationships.jsonl`